diversen/shell-gpt-php/README.md

 ### Create a dialog

 Something like ChatGPT (gpt-3.5-turbo model).
-Meaining that the context is loaded from the previous response.
+Meaining that the context is loaded from the previous questions / answers.

     Type 'exit' to exit. 'save' to save
     You: Say "hello world"